nickyjhong/PERN-stack-notes/algo-notes/udemy-dsa/problem-solving-patterns.md

 ## REACTO
 ### **R**epeat the problem
   - Understand the problem
-  - Restate the problem in own words
+  - Restate the problem in own words'
+  - Ask questions
   - What are the inputs that go into the problem?
   - What are the outputs that come from the solution?
   - Can the outputs be determined from the inputs?
 (Do I have enough information to solve the problem?)